-11. How do I schedule a private lesson?
+11. May I sign up for a private lesson?

 12. Is there concert attire for the participants?

-In the past, we suggested that participants dress up a little for the ensemble performance.
-This year, our “performance” will be a more casual and informal final play through of our ensemble pieces so there is no need to bring a change of clothes, just be comfortable.
+Our “performance” at the end of our day on Saturday will be informal so there is no need to bring a change of clothes, just be comfortable.
 You may invite loved ones and friends to listen to our final performance of our pieces.

 13. Do I have to play in an Ensemble?

 We very much hope that you will experience the fun of creating music with other harpists.
 It is a rare occasion that brings this many harpists together and being a part of that can feel magical.